About

 Hi and welcome!

-I was a National Science Policy Network Scholar-in-Residence with the Center for Disease Dynamics, Economics, and Policy (now the One Health Trust), where I contributed to policy briefs on national action plans on antimicrobial resistance in Mali, Kenya, and Malawi.
-I am also passionate about science communication and outreach.
-I regularly give talks and write for a general public audience.
+During my PhD, I had the opportunity to be a National Science Policy Network Scholar-in-Residence where I completed a short internship with the Center for Disease Dynamics, Economics, and Policy (now the One Health Trust).
+I contributed to policy briefs on national action plans on antimicrobial resistance in Mali, Kenya, and Malawi.

 I completed my undergraduate degree in physics, where I did research in astronomy, atomic, molecular, and optical physics, and condensed matter physics.
-Before starting my PhD, I spent a year developing an affordable science teaching lab model in Rwanda.

 I am always excited to talk about, learn about, and collaborate on any of these topics, so please don’t hesitate to reach out if you want to chat!